Deepakkutch/speechrecogniton/README.md

 # Future plan
 Extracting knowledge using the obtained keywords.
-User can search any keywords and the program can deliver all the audio corresponding the search query.
+User can search any keywords and the program can deliver all the audio & video corresponding the search query.